 Halper also says that salespeople should be clear about the objective of their sales pitch.
 Whether it is to convert the lead into sales directly or another small step into moving forward the buying process, a salesman should be clear at what the objective of their sales pitch is!

 Sales Pitch examples

 Here are some sales pitch ideas that are too good to ignore.
-While you should refer to these sales pitch examples to learn a few things about how to communicate your idea effectively; your sales pitch should be fresh, unique and original.
+While you should refer to these examples to learn a few things about how to communicate your idea effectively; make yours fresh, unique and original to get most results.

 1. The ‘Don’t You Agree ‘ strategy

 - Make a statement about a fact.

 - Present a flip side or a side course of the fact, which is obvious but has been over-looked for most parts.

 - Ask your audience – Do you agree with this fact?